This article has been updated for 2020.

 By ensuring you’re using secure passwords, you protect one of the most commonly exploited methods of gaining information or access to your systems.
 Hackers are always looking at ways of improving their efficiency of attacks, so it’s important to stay vigilant.

-We also recommend that you investigate the use of a password manager (such as LastPass, 1Password or KeePass) as well as two-factor authentication for any critical systems.
-Conetix will be rolling out two-factor authentication in the near future and already support it for standalone VPS's with Plesk.
-You can view a list of which platforms support TFA here: https://twofactorauth.org/.
+We also recommend that you investigate the use of a password manager (such as BitWarden, LastPass, 1Password or KeePass) as well as two-factor authentication for any critical systems.
+Conetix has MFA enabled and available both for billing as well as any VPS servers to keep you secure.
+You can view a list of which platforms support MFA here: https://twofactorauth.org/.

 Lastly, always ensure that your anti-virus and anti-malware systems are up-to-date.
 If a keylogger is installed on your system, then your password will be compromised no matter how complex it is.